ismamz/react-bootstrap-icons/README.md

 <ArrowRight color="royalblue" size={96} />
 ```

-You can pass wathever props you want:
+You can pass whatever props you want:

 ```jsx
 <ArrowRight className="ml-4" />